looker-open-source/customer-scripts/startup_scripts/README.md

 # Startup Scripts

 Publicly available scripts for on-premise hosted Looker customer startup.
+See the [public documentation](https://docs.looker.com/setup-and-management/on-prem-install/looker-startup-options) for startup options.

 * looker: Startup script for looker running under Java 1.8.
 Should be in the /home/looker/looker directory with the looker.jar file, and it should be named looker.
 The full path to the file will commonly be /home/looker/looker/looker.
 Use this script for all current versions of Looker.
 * looker11: Startup script for looker running with OpenJDK11.
 Should be in the /home/looker/looker directory with the looker.jar file, and it *should be named looker*.
 The full path to the file will commonly be /home/looker/looker/looker.
 Several things depend on this script being renamed from looker11->looker, so make sure to do this.